Applications are being accepted through May 28, 2017! Apply here:

 Daily duties include but are not limited to the following:

-For lateral candidates with one year or more of recent experience in a 9-1-1 emergency dispatching center for fire or police, the department may consider waiving the typing and written portion of the examination process.
+For lateral candidates with one year or more of recent experience in a 9-1-1 emergency dispatching center for fire or police, the department may consider waiving the online job-related skills assessment test portion of the examination process.
 All other interested candidates will be invited to participate in the complete process.
-The selection process consists of a written examination, typing test, oral interview, medical and psychological examinations, and a thorough background investigation.
+The selection process consists of an online job-related skills assessment test that includes a typing test, oral interview, medical and psychological examinations, and a thorough background investigation.

 Requirements